 Joseph’s other producing and directing credits include Pocantico: David Rockefeller Remembers, a short film about Mr. Rockefeller’s ancestral home, and EvenHand, a dramatic feature film shot on location in San Antonio, Texas (Sundance Channel/Arts Alliance).

-Mr. Pierson majored in studio art at Middlebury College, graduating with departmental honors.
-He also has an avid interest in historic preservation, serving on the emeritus council of the Olana Partnership, the director’s council of the Historic House Trust of New York City, and the trustees’ council of the Preservation League of New York State.
-In addition, Mr. Pierson serves as president of Abeyton Lodge, Inc. He also serves as fire police captain with the Stockport Volunteer Fire Company in Columbia County, New York.
+Joseph has an avid interest in historic preservation, serving on the Director’s Council of the Historic House Trust of New York City, the Trustees Council of the Preservation League of New York State, and the Emeritus Council of the Olana Partnership.
+He also serves as Fire Police captain in the Stockport Volunteer Fire Co.
+No. 1 in Columbia County, NY.

 Joseph is a fifth-generation member of the Rockefeller family.
 He has served as a trustee of the Rockefeller Brothers Fund since 1994 and currently serves as chair.